Updated June 2019 with the forthcoming Indian FTR 1200 and the Yamaha MT-10, which just crossed my radar.

 Most importantly, the compact and highly functional design really works.
 I'm looking forward to seeing what more Harley Davidson can bring.
 More of this!

 The CB1000R was always an incredible bike: a howling four-cylinder engine putting out over 130hp and a single-sided swing-arm was all you needed to know.
 Heritage from the CB900 919 added to the frenzy.
-But when Honda updated the machine in 2018 to give it that round headlight and 'modern throwback' look, I nearly fell off my chair.
-Haven't ridden one yet, but I think I know what to expect.
+But when Honda updated the machine in 2018 to give it that round headlight and 'modern throwback' (a so-called "Neo") look, I nearly fell off my chair.

 Suzuki M109R Black